ld4l-labs/bibliotek-o/README.md

 The following protocols are used to version and record changes to the ontology:

   * Ontology versioning
-    * The use of OWL versioning terms follows the [OWL 2 specification](https://www.w3.org/TR/owl2-syntax/#Ontology_IRI_and_Version_IRI).
+    * The use of OWL versioning predicates follows the [OWL 2 specification](https://www.w3.org/TR/owl2-syntax/#Ontology_IRI_and_Version_IRI).
     * `owl:ontologyIRI` identifies the ontology; e.g., "http://bibliotek-o.org/ontology/".
     * `owl:versionIRI` identifies a particular version of the ontology; e.g., "http://bibliotek-o.org/1.0/ontology/".
-    * The versionIRI of the current version of the ontology redirects to the ontologyIRI.
+    * The `owl:versionIRI` of the current version of the ontology redirects to the `owl:ontologyIRI`.
-    * By importing, or referencing terms from, a particular versionIRI, users are insulated from non-backward-compatible changes in newer published versions until they decide to upgrade.
+    * By importing or referencing terms from, a particular `owl:versionIRI`, users are insulated from non-backward-compatible changes in newer published versions until they decide to upgrade.
     * `owl:versionInfo` provides a version label; e.g., "Version 1.0.1."
 This version number is also used to tag the repository: e.g., "v1.0.1".
     * Numbering conventions:
       * Third number: non-semantic modifications, such as changing an rdfs:label.
       * Second number: backward-compatible semantic modifications
       * First number: non-backward-compatible modifications
+    * The `owl:versionIRI` is updated for increments of the first or second number, but not the third.
   * Issuance and modification datetimes
     * `dcterms:issued` is used on each ontology term, and on the ontology as a whole, to indicate date of first issuance.
     * `dcterms:modified` is used on each ontology term, and on the ontology as a whole, to indicate last modification date.
-    * Terms not modified since first issuance have the same issued and modified datetimes.
+    * Terms not modified since first issuance have the same `dcterms:issued` and `dcterms:modified` values.
     * Datetime values are expressed in ISO-8601 format; e.g., "2017-04-22T01:30:00-04:00".
-    * The dcterms values do not include extraneous text, so that the dates are machine-readable without parsing.
+    * The `dcterms` values do not include extraneous text, so that they are machine-readable without parsing.
 Change descriptions are provided by `skos:changeNote` (see following).
   * Change descriptions
     * `skos:changeNote` is used to provide human-readable descriptions of term modifications.
     * One `skos:changeNote` element is used per version.
 That is, if two changes are made to the same term in the same version, both are recorded in the same change note.
 If two changes are made to the same term in two different versions, they are recorded in two change notes.